hzeller/rpi-rgb-led-matrix/README.md

      Options:
          -r <rows>     : Display rows.
 16 for 16x32, 32 for 32x32.
 Default: 32
          -P <parallel> : For Plus-models or RPi2: parallel chains.
 1..3.
 Default: 1
          -c <chained>     : Daisy-chained boards.
 Default: 1.
          -L               : 'Large' display, composed out of 4 times 32x32 -p <pwm-bits>    : Bits used for PWM.
 Something between 1..11 -l               : Don't do luminance correction (CIE1931) -D <demo-nr>     : Always needs to be set
          -d               : run as daemon.
 Use this when starting in /etc/init.d, but also when running without
-                         terminal (e.g. cron)
+                            terminal (e.g. cron).
          -t <seconds>     : Run for these number of seconds, then exit.
-                (if neither -d nor -t are supplied, waits for <RETURN>) Demos, choosen with -D
+                            (if neither -d nor -t are supplied, waits for <RETURN>) -b <brightness>  : Sets brightness percent.
+Default: 100.
+     Demos, choosen with -D
          0  - some rotating square
-         1  - forward scrolling an image
-         2  - backward scrolling an image
-         3  - test image: a square
+         1  - forward scrolling an image (-m <scroll-ms>) 2  - backward scrolling an image (-m <scroll-ms>) 3  - test image: a square
          4  - Pulsing color
          5  - Grayscale Block